WARN Act · GAO Protests · Recompete Pipeline · Agency Scoring

 Learn the system that wins contracts

-• 23-module GovCon Bootcamp — SAM.gov registration through option years.
-The full contractor lifecycle, in the right order, without the guesswork.
+• Learn the whole game in order.
+The 23-module GovCon Bootcamp takes you from SAM.gov registration through option years, the full contractor lifecycle without the guesswork.

-• Alex, your AI coach — persistent memory across every session.
-Remembers your bids, your certifications, your wins and losses.
+• A coach who remembers every bid you've made.
+Alex keeps memory across sessions: your certifications, your wins, your losses.
 Ask it anything, anytime.

-• Contractor journey timeline — see exactly where you are on the path from registration to repeat wins.
+• Always know your next move.
+A timeline shows exactly where you are on the path from registration to repeat wins.

 02